ColOfAbRiX/tado4s/README.md

 Tado uses OAuth2 with device code flow:

-1. Run the authentication script: `python tado4s/scripts/tado_device_auth.py`
+1. Run the authentication script: `python scripts/tado_device_auth.py`
 2. Follow the prompts to authorize the application
 3. Store the refresh token securely
+4. Create a `TadoRefreshToken` with the token and issue time
-4. Pass the refresh token to `client.authenticate()`
+5. Pass the refresh token to `client.authenticate()`

+The client automatically:
-The client automatically handles access token refresh when needed.
+- Handles access token refresh when needed
+- Persists new refresh tokens to disk
+- Uses a thread-safe state machine to prevent concurrent token refreshes (single-flight pattern)
+- Applies exponential backoff retry policy for transient failures

 ## Contributing